zmbush/zmbush.com/projects/_posts/2011-10-21-genetic-algorithm.markdown

 worked only with discrete generations, which limited the meaningfulness of our simulation.

-The next steps would be to modify the algorithm to work on a continuous bansis.
+The next steps would be to modify the algorithm to work on a continuous basis.
 Also, the grass should be able to grow back, so there would hopefull be some equillibrium that maintains the populations of both the predators and the gatherers.